2022 Copa Perú

+The format used in this soccer competition was created by the Chilean Leandro A. Shara.

 On 23 August 2022, it was announced that starting from 2023, the Copa Perú would only give promotion to Liga 2 due to the reforms of Peruvian football by the FPF, meaning that this Copa Perú edition was the last that awarded its winning team promotion to the Peruvian top flight.